-The more water used in yard cleaning, the greater the volume of effluent that is produced.
-Water doesn’t have to be of a high quality to clean the yard, consider this when sourcing water.
-High volume, low pressure systems work best.
+The more water used in yard cleaning, the greater the volume of effluent produced.
+Water doesn’t have to be high quality to clean the yard, consider this when sourcing water.
+High volume, low-pressure systems work best.

 What sort of yard surface is easiest to clean?